arnoudb/frostybot/INSTALLATION.md

 **Advanced Automatic Install Options**

-  *Note:* The web server will automatically detect if you are running Apache or Nginx, and will automatically determine the install path as "\<web server root\>/frostybot".
-If you would prefer to specify the install path, you can do so using the commandline like this:
+The install script will try to automatically detect if you are running Apache or Nginx, and will automatically use the install path "\<web server root\>/frostybot".
+If you would prefer to specify the install path, you can do so using the script like this:

       /tmp/install.sh [install path]